zuozhenggh/learning-library/data-management-library/database/partitioning/auto-partitioning/validate-table-1/validate-table-1.md

 ## Introduction

+### Objectives
- Validate a candidate table, checking whether it is suitable for the auto partitioning recommendation step.
+- *Validate* a candidate table to check it is suitable for auto partitioning.

+### Prerequisites
+This lab assumes you have completed the following labs:

+- Provision an ADB Instance (19c, Always Free)
+- Create Non-partitioned Table

 Estimated Time: 25mins

 ## Task 1: Call the Validate API